Multi-Specialty Recruitment Assessment

 Example topic: Renal / Urology

-A 68-year-old male comes to the clinic with lower urinary tract symptoms (LUTS) suggesting benign prostatic hyperplasia (BPH).
-He mentions increased urinary frequency, night-time urination, and a poor urinary stream.
-Examination reveals a moderately enlarged prostate.
-You decide to initiate treatment with an alpha-blocker to ease his symptoms.
-Given his medical history of hypertension and a recent incident of postural hypotension, which alpha-blocker would be ideal to lower the risk of adverse effects, mainly hypotension?
+A 68-year-old male presents with lower urinary tract symptoms (LUTS) suggestive of benign prostatic hyperplasia (BPH).
+He reports increased urinary frequency, nocturia, and a weak urinary stream.
+Upon examination, his prostate is moderately enlarged.
+You decide to start him on an alpha-blocker to alleviate his symptoms.
+Given his history of hypertension and recent episode of postural hypotension, which alpha-blocker would be the most appropriate choice to minimise the risk of adverse effects, especially hypotension?

 1.